-- Qualifying exam must be complete. - The SGS requires that at least one year elapse between your qualifying exam and completion of your PhD. - Core Knowledge requirements must be complete. - Preliminary proposal (Prelim) defense date set and prelim possibly complete.
+• Qualifying exam must be complete.

+The SGS requires at least one year elapse between your qualifying exam and completion of your PhD.

+- Core Knowledge requirements must be complete. - Preliminary proposal (Prelim) defense date set and prelim possibly complete.
+You must let the Program Administrator know about your prelim defense date and the completion of your prelim.